Step 2: Analyse the capacity gap for NIPN (3/3)

 5. Focus the analysis on identification of gaps

 Large amounts of qualitative data can be difficult to analyse systematically.
-It is important to adopt some kind of system, however, so that gaps can be identified.
+It is important to adopt some kind of system so that gaps can be identified.
 Examples of techniques that have been used are:

 - ‘Grading’ the level of capacity in a particular area from 0 = no capacity to 5 = complete capacity.
 This can be done either by participants in a workshop, respondents to a questionnaire or by the NIPN country team based on the information collected.
 Although this form of grading is based on subjective judgements, it can help to identify where capacity is strong and where it is weak.

 - Thematic analysis where emerging ‘themes’ are identified and the number of times that a ‘theme’ is mentioned is counted.
-NIPN Guatemala used this technique to analyse the responses to their questionnaire on capacity gaps and assess where there was greatest demand for capacity strengthening (see the case study on Guatemala in this section, page 15).
+NIPN Guatemala used this technique to analyse the responses to their questionnaire on capacity gaps and assess where there was greatest demand for capacity strengthening.

 6. Prioritise areas for capacity development